 Iceland really does feel like another world.
 Even the bright light of the ‘Midnight Sun’ kept me in awe as I saw it set on the horizon at 10pm from my bus as it made its way to the island’s capital, Reykjavik.
 It still looked like a new day.

 With the magma now heating vast reservoirs of water all over, your visit will mainly be based on immersing yourself in the geothermic paradise that exists here.
-Even for those on a short break (being close to the very centre of Europe and now a popular layover for those crossing continents), Iceland is easy to explore, especially with its western and south-western reaches housing the country’s highlights.
+Even for those on a short break (being close to the very centre of Europe and now a popular layover for those crossing continents), Iceland is easy to explore, especially with its western and south-western reaches housing the country’s highlights, but you should read these quick 25 tips for first-timers to Iceland to get you a little prepared.

 Lucky for me, I landed in Reykjavik in late May when the weather is a cool and crispy five degrees – chilly but not in the minus temperatures which would have had me running to the nearest clothing stores before frostbite kicked in.
 As much as I would love to see Iceland in the height of its snow-drenched winter, the candy coloured capital was perfect to explore at this time.